avalonstrel/SketchBERT/README.md

 ------

 And then setting the path information in the pyhton script to generate your dataset of memmap.
-Our preprocessed dataset will be upload soon.
-(Before 1/30)

 ## Test with pre-trained model